MSc Clinical NeuropsychologyFind a programme

 The MSc consists of six units (120 credits) and a 60-credit ‘Clinical Practice Dissertation’ that delivers the equivalent to the QiCN portfolio requirements.

 For the taught content, four of the six units are taught via lectures (total of 100 credits).
-A further unit (10 credits) exposes candidates to a range of clinical case reports and each candidate must select one of their own cases in order to submit an assessed case report (3000 words) and deliver a presentation of that case.
-In the sixth unit (10 credits), candidates are asked to explore important peer-reviewed papers and engage in critical discussion.
+A further unit (10 credits) focuses on a range of clinical case reports and you will select one of your own cases in order to submit an assessed case report (3000 words) and deliver a presentation.
+In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
 Each critical discussion will be preceded by a candidate presentation which provides a critical summary of a particular paper.

 All lectures for the taught units are streamed live on the internet and recorded for you to replay at any point.
-You are required to attend Bristol for four one-week teaching weeks that are spread across the duration of the course (two weeks a year if taken part-time) and for examinations.
-Otherwise, weekly lectures are delivered online meaning you can take the course from home (or work).
+You are required to attend Bristol for examinations and for four week-long periods of teaching, spread through the duration of the course.
+You will attend for two weeks' teaching each year if you are studying part-time.
+Otherwise, weekly lectures are delivered online, meaning you can take the course from home or work.